 ELIGIBILITY: This course is required for students majoring in the sciences or business, and for students in majors who must take courses for which MAC 1105 is a prerequisite, and for students in majors that require MAC 1105 be taken.
-Students who are currently in (or exploring) non-science and non-math based majors should consider taking MGF 1106 or 1107, or they should wait one semester before taking a mathematics course.
-Students with questions should see their advisor.
+Students in other majors, and especially those students who are UNDECIDED about their major, should consider taking MGF 1106 or 1107, or waiting one semester before taking a mathematics course.
+Check with your advisor.